sjmog/rest/README.md

 * A well-designed application is a **state machine**.
 That is, it is a machine capable of being in various states.
 * Using GET, DELETE, POST and so on, with well-formed URIs, is the way that a user navigates through different states of the machine.
 * Each action the user takes returns a resource showing the next state of the application.

+### What's this repo?

+An application where you:

+- Are given a RESTful route and have to identify the resource, and the state that the application will be in after visiting this route
+- Are given a resource and a desired state for the application, and have to write a RESTful route for it